What Is an Apgar Score?

 How Is the Apgar Test Performed?

 Doctors, nurses, or midwives perform the Apgar test.
 These health professionals visually observe the baby’s skin to look for signs of discoloration.
-They test grimace reflexes by suctioning a newborn’s nose or mouth.
+They test for normal newborn reflexes, such as startle and grasp reflexes, during a nurse’s assessment.
 They also check to see if the muscles are floppy.